-- (a) make a contemporaneous permanent record of the precise nature of the same including date, time expended and topics covered; - (b) retain such record for at least twelve (12) months after the end of the relevant triennium; and - (c) produce such record to an officer of CPA Australia for inspection upon request. - 4.3 Commencement of Continuing Professional Development trienniums

-For the purposes of Part 4 of these By-Laws the triennium commencement date shall (save in the case of Members admitted prior to 31 December 1998, for whom the triennium commencement date shall be 1 January 1999) be determined by their date of admission.
-Members admitted to membership prior to 30 June in any year shall be deemed to have commenced their triennium on 1 January of that year; whilst Members admitted to membership after 30 June in any year shall be deemed to have commenced their triennium on 1 January of the following year.

-4.4 Failure to undertake Continuing Professional Development
+- (a) maintain a record of the precise nature of his or her Continuing Professional Development, including date, time expended and topics covered; - (b) retain such record for at least 12 months after the end of the relevant triennium; and - (c) produce such record to an officer of CPA Australia for inspection upon request. - 4.3 Commencement of Continuing Professional Development trienniums - (a) For the purposes of Part 4 of these By-Laws the triennium commencement date shall (save in the case of Members admitted prior to 31 December 1998, for whom the triennium commencement date will be 1 January 1999) be determined by their date of admission. - (b) Members admitted to membership before 30 June in any year will be deemed to have commenced their triennium on 1 January of that year. - (c) Members admitted to membership on or after 30 June in any year will be deemed to have commenced their triennium on 1 January of the following year. - 4.4 Failure to undertake Continuing Professional Development

-The Board shall, in respect of any Member who shall for any reason fail to undertake the required amount of Continuing Professional Development activities in any period or who fails to produce a record of their Continuing Professional Development activities in a triennium on request of an officer of CPA Australia for inspection (without prejudice and in addition to the provisions of By-Law 3.6(g) applying to Members on the Specialist Designation List failing to achieve the diversity of Continuing Professional Development required by By-Law 3.6(f)(ii)):
+The Board may, in respect of any Member who, for any reason fails to undertake the required amount of Continuing Professional Development activities in any period or who fails to produce for inspection a record of their Continuing Professional Development activities in a triennium at the request of CPA Australia for inspection (without prejudice and in addition to the provisions of By-Law 3.9(g) applying to Members on the Specialisation List failing to comply with By-Law 3.9(f)(ii)):

-- (a) if an Associate, suspend their membership; and - (b) if a Certified Practising Accountant or Fellow Certified Practising Accountant, downgrade their Allocated Membership Status to Associate;
+- (a) if an Associate, suspend their membership; and - (b) if a Certified Practising Accountant or Fellow Certified Practising Accountant, lower their Allocated Membership Status to "Associate". - 4.5 Regulatory standards